CooperDenny/AFLBrownlowPredictor2024/README.md

 | Tom Green                | GWS Giants          | 17              | 27           | 18             | 6           |
 | Jordan Dawson            | Adelaide Crows      | 17              | 18           | 18             | 16          |
 | Max Gawn                 | Melbourne           | 16              | 13           | 20             | 28          |

-The highlight of the model's output is that it has correctly predicted Patrick Cripps to break the all time vote tally record (not as extreme as he actually did!), as well having Nick Daicos finish second with a high vote count as well.

 ## Contents
 - `AFL.Brownlow.Prediction.Model.2024.html`: The knitted html document containing the analysis code.